For backpackers and avid travelers, searching for cheap multi-city flights and direct flights whenever possible is a never-ending task.

 Austin to JFK

-As I write this story, I'm researching direct flights from Austin-Bergstrom International Airport (AUS) in Texas to John F Kennedy International (JFK), a major airport in New York City.
+As I write this story, I am researching direct flights from Austin-Bergstrom International Airport (AUS) in Texas to John F. Kennedy International Airport (JFK) in New York City.
 Entering those two airport codes gives me a wealth of data on the next screen (shown below).

-I can quickly see that JetBlue (my preferred airline), American Airlines, and Delta all offer daily nonstop flights from Austin to JFK and that the flight time is typically 3 hours and 40 minutes.
+I can quickly see that JetBlue (my preferred airline), American Airlines, and Delta all offer daily nonstop flights from Austin to JFK, with a typical flight time of 3 hours and 40 minutes.

-A map shows the flight route from Austin to JFK.
-Scrolling down on the search results page shows specific flight times for all the airlines and more information about the airline alliances, plane models, and arrival terminals.
+A map shows the flight route from Austin to John F. Kennedy International Airport (JFK).
+Scrolling down the search results page reveals specific flight times for all airlines, as well as additional information about airline alliances, plane models, and arrival terminals.

-When I click the blue box labeled "show return schedule," the return flight times for me to depart JFK (New York City) for Austin, TX, are revealed.
-Clicking on any of the individual yellow boxes for a flight brings up an info box with additional details.
+When I click the blue box labeled "Show Return Schedule," the return flight times for me to depart from JFK (New York City) to Austin, TX, are revealed.
+Clicking on any of the individual yellow boxes for a flight displays an information box with additional details.

-If I click the green box to "check prices for AUS—JFK," a calendar pops up, and I can select my travel dates, whether researching one-way flights or round-trip flights, the number of passengers, and the seat (economy or business class).
+If I click the green box to "check prices for AUS—JFK," a calendar appears, and I can select my travel dates, whether researching one-way flights or round-trip flights, the number of passengers, and the seat class (economy or business).

 After entering my preferences, I click the green "check prices" button and am redirected to Kayak.com.
 There, I can see the cheapest flights and proceed to book the best option.